Domaine Trimbach - Riesling 2022

 About the wine:

-The broad spectrum of citrus, crisp pear and stone fruit aromas announces a remarkable success for an entry-level wine.
-The racy, medium-bodied palate has excellent depth, the chalky minerality contrasting beautifully with the freshness of the fruit.
-The finish is long and crisp, with great vitality.
+The wide range of aromas—citrus, crisp pear, and stone fruit—promises a remarkable success for an entry-level wine.
+The elegant, medium-bodied palate has excellent depth, with chalky minerality providing a wonderful contrast to the freshness of the fruit.
+The finish is long and crisp, with plenty of vitality.
 Made from organically grown grapes.
-For drinking or keeping.
+Ready to drink or for aging.
 Screw cap.

 Yves Beck